mrabelwahed/Journal/README.md

 # Journal
 An Android app built with Jetpack Compose and the latest android libraries.
+The goal is to build a multi-module Android App with all good stuff nowadays

 # Preview
 <p float="left">